cgailly/WordBlitzCheater/README.md

 <img width="1011" alt="image" src="https://user-images.githubusercontent.com/20342260/226115150-7e2cc3bb-75e1-4ad6-aa45-a6b72568817d.png">

-## Writing a Robot to automate the game.
+## Writing a Robot to play automatically to the game.
 Before exploiting the program, we can get the signature parameter provided as url parameter for each request.<br/>
 <img width="907" alt="image" src="https://user-images.githubusercontent.com/20342260/226115450-df9ce31f-297b-4b4f-ab2a-f5654fd545de.png"><br/>
 This parameters authenticates our user on the server.
 If we reuse this parameter, we can run the requests on any device, it means we can run a robot from a laptop</br>